-When you pull into a gas station, you use the same ‘level’ of fuel each time.
-Have you ever wondered why there are so many to choose from?
-Have you ever wondered what it all meant?
+When you pull into a gas station, you probably fill up with the same type of fuel each time.
+But have you ever wondered which type is best for your car?
+Have you ever wondered what those numbers meant?
 Have you ever wondered what the purpose of life is?

-Well, a young gentleman tweeted recently, asking this very question.
+Well, a friend of mine tweeted recently, asking what the difference was between these fuel grades.
 So, after speaking with the friendly technicians at a friendly Kansas City auto service center, I’m ready to give you some answers to two of those three Qs (you can guess which ones).
 Here are some of the key differences between 87, 89, 91, and other fuel grades.

 What types of fuel grades for cars are there?

 Most standard gas stations you’ll encounter offer these three common types of unleaded fuel grades, or octane levels:

 Other, more uncommon fuel grades include Low-Grade (85) and Super Premium (93).

 What is an “octane level”?